kristaps-m/Village/README.md

 An ASP.NET Core Web API .NET 6 application which creates local Village API.
 And uses Angular for front-end.

+## :exclamation: To see it live go: https://villageclient.azurewebsites.net/

+- Created 05.10.2023.
+Last updated 05.10.2023.

+---

+To run it locally follow steps below.

 1. Open and run project with capable IDE of your choice.
 I used Visual Studio in example below.

 <img src="pictures/run.png">